Grace Farms: Architecture

 Opened in 2015, the River building was designed by the Japanese architectural firm SANAA, led by Kazuyo Sejima and Ryue Nishizawa.
 The porous design of Grace Farms and the River building was meant to inspire and break down barriers between people and nature.
-Natural light flows through more than 200 floor-to-ceiling glass panels in the River building, generating 360-degree views of the landscape in the changing seasons.
-The undulating pathways under a curvilinear roof follow the flow and elevation of the land.
-The River building has been honored nationally and internationally with numerous prestigious design awards.
+The building has a long, gentle slope with an overall grade change of 43 ft - 9 in.
+The undulating pathways under a curvilinear roof follow the flow and elevation of the land, where a series of bends creates pond-like spaces.
+Natural light flows through more than 200 floor-to-ceiling glass panels in the River building, generating 360-degree views of the landscape.
+Structurally, a system of wood, concrete, steel, and glass forms a continuous roof that appears to float above the site as it moves through the landscape.
+Under the building's continuous roof are five transparent glass-enclosed volumes that can host a variety of activities and events.